Navigation

 Taking calcium-channel blockers

-Always follow the instructions your doctor or pharmacist gives you about when to take your medicines.
+Always follow your doctor or pharmacist’s instructions about taking your medicines.
 Read the patient information leaflet that comes with your medicine carefully.
 If you have any questions about your medicines or how to take them, ask your pharmacist.

 Interactions of calcium-channel blockers